Why does the amount going towards my principal on my car loan fluctuate month to month?

 avatar

-Eric Schad · Answered on Nov 29, 2021
+Eric Schad · Updated on

 Reviewed by Shannon Martin, Licensed Insurance Agent.

-Car loans typically use a simple-interest format, meaning that the interest you owe on the payment date is based on the principal on that same day.
-However, the amount going toward your principal changes every month because a simple-interest car loan is amortized.
-This essentially means that as you pay off your loan, the principal goes down, and the interest you pay is based on this principal.
+typically use a simple-interest format, meaning that the interest you owe on the payment date is based on the principal on that same day.
+The amount going toward your principal changes every month because a simple-interest car loan is amortized.

-For example, your very first car loan payment will also have the highest interest payment because your principal is at its highest (this is also known as a front-loaded loan).
+For example, your very first car loan payment will have the highest interest payment because your principal is at its highest (this is also known as a front-loaded loan).
 Each month, more money will go toward the principal and less toward interest until you completely pay the principal off.

 View full answer